stagfoo/joro/README.md

 </p>

 ---
-# Why is this useful?
-- JSS is over complicated for small projects
-- Its easy to add styles for functional components
-- its tiny, simple functional and i love using it.

 # Installation

 ```
 npm install joro --save
 ```

+# Why make this?
+- JSS is over complicated for small projects
+- Its easy to add styles for functional components
+- its tiny, simple functional and i love using it.

 ## Examples